Risks of entering China

 Design risks

-The risks that most commonly destroy China market entries are embedded in the entry model before the first in-market move is made - an entry model that cannot easily adapt when the market responds differently than projected.
+The risks that most commonly destroy China market entries are embedded in the business model before the first in-market move is made - a business model that cannot easily adapt when the market responds differently than projected.

 What China does to risk